 Stocks that Pay Dividends vs. Stocks that Don’t

 Not all stocks are the same.
-Some pay dividends, some don’t.
+Some pay dividends and some don’t.
 The companies that don’t pay dividends (ie. Facebook) are the ones that are still in a growth stage.
 Instead of paying dividends to their shareholders, they reinvest their profits to continue to grow the company.

 Companies that do pay dividends are companies that are already so big (Proctor & Gamble, Johnson & Johnson), that they don’t need to reinvest all of the profits for further growth, so they share their profits with their shareholders (also making those shares more lucrative to potential stock buyers).